rieckpil/talks/testing-spring-boot-applications-demystified/slides/README.md

 ## Customization

-The slides use a custom PragmaTech theme defined in `pragmatech-theme.css`.
+The slides use a custom PragmaTech theme defined in `pragmatech.css`.
 The theme includes:

 - Custom colors matching PragmaTech's branding
 - A footer with the PragmaTech logo on the left, company name in the center, and page numbers on the right